bruno-braga/pgvector-docker/README.md

 Don't forget to set the OPENAI_API_KEY environment variable in the .env file

-After inside the folder do
+After, inside the folder, do:

 ```
 docker-compose up -d
 ```

-After the containers are up
+After, the containers are up:

 ```
 docker ps
 ```

-Check the python container id then
+Check the python container id and then:
-Don't forget to add the articles in the proper folder according ot is database (i.e /articles/scientificdirect)
+(Don't forget to add the articles in the proper folder according ot is database (i.e /articles/scientificdirect))

 ```
 docker exec -it <python_container_id> /bin/bash